fenriques/AstroDom/docs/install.md

 Windows: https://github.com/fenriques/AstroDom/blob/master/resources/astrodom_windows.zip

 Extract the content to 'astrodom' and run the .sh (Linux) or .bat (Win) install script from a terminal window.
+On Linux remember to make script executables: chmod +x *.sh

-To run AstroDom, execute the run script.
+Then to run AstroDom, execute the run script.
 Do not move the run script outside of the 'astrodom' directory; rather  create a desktop icon to launch this script.

 ### Manual installation